isc-projects/kea/doc/sphinx/kea-messages.rst

 This debug message is printed when a callout installed on the lease6_release hook point set the next step to SKIP.
 For this particular hook point, this setting by a callout instructs the server to not release a lease.
-If a client requested the release of multiples leases (by sending multiple IA options), the server will retain this particular lease and proceed with other releases as usual.
+If a client requested the release of multiple leases (by sending multiple IA options), the server will retain this particular lease and proceed with other releases as usual.
 The argument holds the client and transaction identification information.